adambard/learnxinyminutes-docs/yaml.html.markdown

 # |- and >- removes the trailing blank lines (also called literal/block "strip")
 literal_strip: |-
-  This entire block of text will be the value of the 'literal_block' key, with trailing blank line being stripped.
+  This entire block of text will be the value of the 'literal_strip' key, with trailing blank line being stripped.
 block_strip: >-
-  This entire block of text will be the value of 'folded_style', but this time, all newlines will be replaced with a single space and trailing blank line being stripped.
+  This entire block of text will be the value of 'block_strip', but this time, all newlines will be replaced with a single space and trailing blank line being stripped.

 # |+ and >+ keeps trailing blank lines (also called literal/block "keep")
 literal_keep: |+
-  This entire block of text will be the value of the 'literal_block' key, with trailing blank line being kept.
+  This entire block of text will be the value of the 'literal_keep' key, with trailing blank line being kept.

 block_keep: >+
-  This entire block of text will be the value of 'folded_style', but this time, all newlines will be replaced with a single space and trailing blank line being kept.
+  This entire block of text will be the value of 'block_keep', but this time, all newlines will be replaced with a single space and trailing blank line being kept.